GLOBAL MARKETS-Asian shares slip as investors look past upbeat tech earnings | Business

 Asian shares headed lower on Friday as profit-taking in Taiwanese chip giant TSMC, despite record profits, weighed on other tech firms and broader risk sentiment, while a more dovish U.S. rates outlook kept bond yields near multi-month lows.

+Asian shares headed lower on Friday as profit-taking in Taiwanese chip giant TSMC, despite record profits, weighed on other tech firms and broader risk sentiment, while a more dovish U.S. rates outlook kept bond yields near multi-month lows.
+The lead for Europe was mixed with futures for Eurostoxx 50 and Spain's IBEX barely changed, Germany's Dax futures up 0.1%, while those for London's FTSE rose 0.3%.

-MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.35%, weighed by a 1.2% fall in Taiwanese shares after TSMC's earnings on Thursday.
-TSMC, Asia's biggest firm by market capitalisation outside China, fell almost 4% following its earnings on Thursday.
+MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.4%, weighed by a 0.8% drop each in China's blue-chip index and Taiwanese shares after TSMC's earnings on Thursday.
+TSMC, Asia's biggest firm by market capitalization outside China, fell almost 4% following its earnings on Thursday.

-While the world's largest contract chipmaker posted record quarterly sales and forecast higher revenue for the current quarter, investors took profits, fearing its best times could already be behind it.
+While the world's largest contract chipmaker posted record quarterly sales and forecast higher revenue, investors took profits, fearing its best times could already be behind it.
 "Its earnings were excellent and to me, the market seems to be a bit overreacting," said Norihiro Fujito, chief investment strategist at Mitsubishi UFJ Morgan Stanley Securities.
 "But the fall in its profit margin led to the view that its growth momentum might be peaking out."

-TSMC's fall weighed on many other semiconductor related shares in the region, with South Korea's Kospi down 0.6% and Japan's Nikkei losing 1.1%.
-Weakness in chip-related shares also helped to bring down the S&P 500 0.33% and the Nasdaq Composite 0.70% on Thursday.
+TSMC's fall weighed on many other semiconductor-related shares in the region, with South Korea's Kospi down 0.4% and Japan's Nikkei losing about 1%.
+Weakness in chip-related shares also helped bring down the S&P 500 0.33% and the Nasdaq Composite 0.70% on Thursday.

 While those indexes remained near record levels, supported by the prospects of an economic recovery, investors were turning wary on riskier, less liquid assets.
-Russell 2000 index of U.S. small cap shares dropped 0.6% to a near two-month low.
-Once-booming special purpose acquisition companies (SPACs), or "blank check companies", were completely out of favour, with Ipox Spac index hitting a seven-month low.
+The Russell 2000 index of U.S. small-cap shares dropped 0.6% to a near two-month low.
+Once-booming special purpose acquisition companies (SPACs), or "blank check companies", were completely out of favor, with the Ipox Spac index hitting a seven-month low.

 Investors instead flocked to bonds, after Federal Reserve Chair Jerome Powell reiterated that rising inflation is likely to be transitory and that the U.S. central bank would continue to support the economy.
 Powell on Wednesday pledged "powerful support" to complete the U.S. economic recovery from the coronavirus pandemic, a message he repeated on Thursday.